 Data have shown that it is much more difficult to get multiple family members to participate in an intervention than it is to convince a loved one to enter treatment.
 This trend underscores the need for a detailed plan when deciding how to arrange an intervention.

 The experience that a professional brings to the table will make it much easier to manage the logistics of an intervention, including working with family members to ensure that multiple people can attend.
 The more people in the addict’s life who can attend the intervention, the better.
-In many cases, encouragement from a large enough support network is enough to convince the loved one to take the next step toward sobriety.
+In many cases, encouragement from a large enough support network is enough to convince them to take the next step toward sobriety and seek treatment.

 A professional interventionist will also prepare each family member for the unexpected – for example, if the addicted family member turns hostile or attempts to negotiate his or her way out of treatment.
 A detailed plan provided by an interventionists helps family members to stay calm and collected throughout the entire process.